Anthony Bianchi

 Anthony Bianchi (ビアンキ・アンソニー, born August 26, 1958) is a Japanese politician, who was an American citizen of Italian descent and became a naturalized Japanese citizen in 2002.
 He is a city councillor of Inuyama, Aichi, and the chairman of Inuyama City council from 2017 to 2019.
-He is the first naturalized Japanese served as a city council top in Japan.
+He is the first naturalized Japanese to serve as a city council top in Japan.

 Background

 Bianchi was born on August 26, 1958, in Brooklyn, New York.
 He graduated from Xaverian High School in June 1976.
 After graduating from New York University in June 1980, he became a member of Embassy Communications.

 By the finale of the sitcom The Jeffersons, he left Embassy Communications.
 Then he worked in the government of New York City.
 In 1989, he went to Aichi Prefecture, Japan as an Assistant Language Teacher under the JET Program.
 From April 1996, he worked in the Municipal Board of Education of Inuyama, Aichi.
 He married a Japanese woman in 2000.